 How Does a Crypto Wallet Work?

-Knowing how a crypto wallet works will bring us back to its definition.
+Knowing how a crypto wallet works brings us back to its definition.
 Again, a crypto wallet isn’t where you store your actual currencies.
-The wallet only contains information on what currencies you own and their quantities.
+The wallet only contains information on the currencies you own and their quantities.

 Crypto wallets also contain addresses to which your digital currencies will be allowed to move.
 The blockchain, on the other hand, acts as a ledger—a book or record of all transactions made with the cryptos you own.